KSDunne/statement_beauty/README.md

 - A 'like' feature on the blog posts, with 'like' counter.
 This was on the project's kanban board as a 'could have'.
 However, it was moved to 'won't have' in the allowed timeframe for project submission.
 A like feature is something that can be implemented in future when time allows
 - A search feature in the navigation bar to allow users to search for specific topics they are interested in
 - Password reset so that if a user forgets their password they can regain access to their account
-- Email confirmation sent to the user when their collaboration request is either recieved or read
+- Email confirmation sent to the user when their collaboration request is either received or read
 - Email confirmation when a booking is confirmed
 - Sticky navbar
 - Merge 'static' and 'staticfiles' folders and implement the appropriate settings so that I only need the static folder instead of both